 ✓ Strong

-"We're the CrossFit gym in Austin for people who've tried and quit other gyms, the ones who need to feel known by name before they'll commit to showing up.
-We're the only box in the city with a structured 30-day beginner pathway, a dedicated nutrition coaching track, and a coach who reviews your progress with you at the end of every month."
+"We're the CrossFit gym in Austin for people who've tried and quit other gyms, especially those who need a clear first-month plan.
+Our 30-day beginner pathway includes coached movement foundations, a weekly attendance check, and a progress conversation at the end of the month."

 Staying Current: The Quarterly Intel Review